imazen/resizer-web/content/docs/howto/upload-and-resize.md

 	For Each fileKey As String In HttpContext.Current.Request.Files.Keys Dim file As HttpPostedFile = HttpContext.Current.Request.Files(fileKey)
 			If (file.ContentLength > 0) Then 'Skip unused file controls.
-				'The resizing settings can specify any of 30 commands..
+				'The resizing settings can specify any of 30 commands.
 See http://imageresizing.net for details.
 				'Destination paths can have variables like <guid> and <ext>, or 'even a santizied version of the original filename, like <filename:A-Za-z0-9>
 				Dim i As ImageResizer.ImageJob = New ImageResizer.ImageJob(file, "~/uploads/<guid>.<ext>", New ImageResizer.ResizeSettings("width=2000;height=2000;format=jpg;mode=max"))